 Amy Klein, MD

-Dr. Klein is a dedicated leader and educator dedicated to making sure that every clinician has the skills to provide thoughtful, humane care in complex and seriously ill medical situations for every patient.
-She brings creativity, compassion, and innovation to hospice and palliative medicine.
+Dr. Klein is a dedicated leader and educator who strives to make sure that every clinician has the skills to provide thoughtful, humane care in complex and serious medical situations for every patient.
+She brings creativity, compassion and innovation to hospice and palliative medicine.

 As program director for the Hospice & Palliative Medicine Fellowship, she is passionate about mentoring trainees to become skilled and compassionate clinicians.
 Dr. Klein’s commitment to transformative medical education has earned her multiple teaching awards, notably for innovations in communication training for medical students and residents.
-She strives to create immersive didactics and workshops dedicated to having learners engage with language and communication skills to engage in discussions about serious illness with compassion while upholding humanity.
-She uses multiple techniques to engage learners with difficult topics, including workshops, art museum-based education and simulation to explore how reflective engagement can help shape trainee skill sets and improve observation, empathy, and coping with uncertainty and suffering.
+She creates immersive didactics and workshops so that learners can engage in discussions about serious illness with compassion while upholding humanity.
+She uses multiple techniques to engage learners with difficult topics, including workshops, art museum-based education and simulations to explore how reflective engagement can help shape trainee skill sets and improve observation, empathy and coping with uncertainty and suffering.

 Degrees